maria-teneva-uk/SAN7-ERP/README.md

 Due to memory efficiency issues with JupyterLab, the crime dataset had to be filtered and cleaned in R (STEP-1-CRIME-DATA-FILTERING).
 However, all subsequent analysis is in Python.

 The code was executed on a Windows 11 device.

+Required R Packages

+To reproduce this project, you will need the following R packages installed:

+    tidyverse (for data manipulation and visualization)
+    dplyr (for data wrangling)
+    readr (for reading rectangular data)
+    arrow (for working with columnar data formats, including Apache Arrow) lubridate (for working with date-time data)

+Required Python Packages

+To reproduce this project, you will need the following Python packages installed:

+    pandas (for data manipulation)
+    geopandas (for working with geospatial data)
+    numpy (for numerical operations)
+    census (for accessing census data)
+    us (for working with U.S. state and territory metadata) pkg_resources (for resource management)
+    matplotlib (for plotting)
+    seaborn (for advanced data visualization)
+    scikit-learn (for machine learning)
+    imbalanced-learn (for handling imbalanced datasets)
+    xgboost (for gradient boosting)
+    shap (for explainability in machine learning)
+    joblib (for saving/loading models)